Written by The Leap on 18 / 09 / 2022

 Vast savannas, mind bogglingly sunsets, acacia trees, herds of elephants stampeding through dusty desert land – this is Kenya.

-A cultural melting pot of over 40 different tribes, rich in cultural history - so much more than just the backdrop for The Lion King and a luxury safari - backpacking in Kenya will be a challenging yet satisfying experience as you navigate the big distances, tribal life and contrasting environments.
+A cultural melting pot of over 40 different tribes, rich in cultural history - so much more than just the backdrop for The Lion King and a luxury safari - backpacking in Kenya will be a challenging yet satisfying experience as you navigate big distances, tribal life and contrasting environments.

 The Lakes

-Very easy to access from Nairiobi - catch a bus out and look out the
+Accessible from Nairobi - catch a bus out and look out the window as you enter the famous Rift Valley.

 Mt Kenya